Ferdinand05/ferdinand-portfolio/README.md

 **Server:** Laragon, HeidiSQL, Laravel

 ## Feedback

-If you have any feedback, please reach out to us at fkoryanto@gmail.com
+If you have any feedback, please reach out to me at fkoryanto@gmail.com